-That means no foraging for delicious, radioactive Chernobyl berries (it was hard to restrain myself but I managed!) and no fishing for two-headed radioactive carp in the water around the plant.
+That means no foraging for delicious, radioactive Chernobyl berries.
+No fishing for two-headed radioactive carp in the water around the plant.

 Chernobyl Travel Tips

-Seriously.
-I’m sorry to be crude but there aren’t any toilets in the zone after you leave the Chernobyl restaurant.
-That means that from 12 pm until 5.45pm you won’t encounter any bathrooms.
-I guess you can go and squat somewhere in the woods.
-If you’re a guy it’s not so tricky.
-But I’m a lady (kinda).
+There aren’t any toilets in the zone after you leave the Chernobyl restaurant.
+That means that from 12 pm until 5.45 pm you won’t encounter any bathrooms.

-If you want to get some good photos at Chernobyl, it’s fine to bring your tripod, however, you need to make sure that you clean it afterward.
-The same goes with putting your bag down.
+If you want to get some good photos at Chernobyl, it’s fine to bring your tripod.
+However, you need to make sure that you clean it afterward.
+The same goes for putting your bag down.

-My bus stopped at a service station en route.
-I’m not sure if all of the tours do that but the journey to Chernobyl from Kiev takes around two hours each way, so pack some snacks with you.
+Tour buses typically stop at a service station en route to visiting Chernobyl.
+The journey to Chernobyl from Kyiv takes around two hours each way, so pack some snacks with you.